zainsaleem1415/Zillow-Real-Estate-App/README.md

 ---

 ## 🚀 Features
-- Responsive design for mobile and desktop.
+- Fully responsive design for mobile, tablet, and desktop.
-- Property cards showing **price, size, and location**.
+- Clean property cards displaying price, size, and location.
-- Modern UI with **Tailwind CSS**.
+- Built with React for fast and modular development.
+- Styled using Tailwind CSS for modern and consistent UI.
-- Static content, no backend required.
+- Static frontend project with no backend required.
+- Easy to customize and extend for real estate listings.

 ---